VictorAChang/employee_retention_IBM/README.md

 <b style="font-size: 125%;"> Employee Retention </b>

 Employee retention refers to an organization’s ability to keep its employees over time.
 It is a critical aspect of workforce management, directly influencing operational efficiency, company culture, and financial performance.
-Retention issues often arise from dissatisfaction with leadership, limited growth opportunities, inadequate compensation, or poor work-life balance (Society for Human Resource Management [SHRM], 2022).
+Retention issues often arise from dissatisfaction with leadership, limited growth opportunities, inadequate compensation, or poor work-life balance (Ramos, 2019).
+High employee turnover often leads to elevated recruitment and training expenses, reduced productivity, and a loss of experienced personnel.
+When employees frequently resign, it also undermines team stability and hinders long-term strategic planning (Anvari, JianFu, & Chermahini, 2014).

 <b style="font-size: 125%;"> Scope of the Problem and Business Impact </b>

-Scope of the Problem and Business Impact
 High employee turnover costs businesses significantly.
-According to Gallup (2023), replacing an employee can cost one-half to two times the employee’s annual salary.
+According to Gallup (2023), replacing an employee can cost half to two times the employee’s annual salary.
 For a mid-sized organization, this could mean hundreds of thousands to millions of dollars annually.
 Furthermore, turnover negatively affects productivity and employee morale.
 For instance, U.S. companies lose about $1 trillion annually due to voluntary turnover (Gallup, 2023).

 <h1 style="text-align:center;"> Data Exploration </h1>